View Charles Price's Obituary on greenvilleonline.com and share memories

 Woodruff - Charles Milton Price, age 73, went home to be with the Lord on Friday, January 24, 2020.

-Born in Greenville to the parents of the late Marvin D. and Mattie Lou Westmoreland Price.
+Born in Greenville to the late Marvin D. and Mattie Lou Westmoreland Price.

 He was a member of Bellview Baptist Church where he served as a Deacon, was a Sunday School Teacher, member of the Men's Ministry and the Crescent Masonic Lodge.